On the quasi-isometric classification of locally compact groups: Quasi-isometric rigidity of trees

-\begin{proof}[Proof of Theorem \ref{struktur}] The case when $G$ is a closed cocompact isometry group of a vertex-transitive graph is \cite[Struktursatz 5.7]{Abe}.
-He deduces the theorem \cite[Korollar 5.8]{Abe} when $G$ has at least 3 ends in \cite[Struktursatz 5.7]{Abe}, the argument also covering the case when $G$ has an open compact subgroup (i.e.\ $G_0$ is compact) in the case of at least 2 ends.
+\begin{proof}[On the proof] The main case is when $G$ is a closed cocompact isometry group of a vertex-transitive graph; this is \cite[Struktursatz 5.7]{Abe}.
+He deduces the theorem \cite[Korollar 5.8]{Abe} when $G$ has at least 3 ends in \cite[Struktursatz 5.7]{Abe}, the argument also covering the case when $G$ has a compact open subgroup (i.e.\ $G_0$ is compact) in the case of at least 2 ends.

 Assume now that $G_0$ is noncompact.
 By Lemma \ref{hough}, if $G/G_0$ is noncompact then $G$ is 1-ended, so assume that $G/G_0$ is compact.
 Then $G$ has a maximal compact subgroup $K$ so that $G/K$ admits a $G$-invariant structure of Riemannian manifold diffeomorphic to a Euclidean space (\cite[Theorem 3.2]{Mos} and \cite[Theorem 4.6]{MZ}); the only case where this manifold has at least two ends is when it is one-dimensional, hence isometric to $\R$, whence the conclusion. \end{proof}